godsgiftarokarawei/CS-340/README.md

 Final Notes
 This dashboard demonstrates a full-stack approach to building data-driven web applications using Python.
 By combining MongoDB’s flexible data storage, Dash’s powerful UI capabilities, and various Python libraries, the application fulfills all requirements and offers a usable interface for Grazioso Salvare to improve its rescue operations.
 All required features are functional, and the dashboard is ready for deployment or further extension.

+How do you write programs that are maintainable, readable, and adaptable?
+Writing maintainable, readable, and adaptable code starts with good structure and clear organization.
+For this course, I developed a Python CRUD module during Project One that cleanly separated the database logic from the dashboard logic.
+This modularity allowed me to reuse the same CRUD functions in Project Two when building the interactive dashboard.
+By using descriptive function names, consistent indentation, and comments, I made sure the code was readable for others (or myself in the future).
+ 	The main advantage of this approach was that it saved time and reduced errors—I didn’t have to rewrite database logic, and any updates could be made in one place.
+In the future, I could reuse or expand this CRUD module for other dashboards, applications, or even APIs that interact with MongoDB databases.
+ How do you approach a problem as a computer scientist?
+I approach problems by breaking them down into manageable parts.
+When working on the Grazioso Salvare project, I first analyzed the data structure and dashboard requirements.
+From there, I designed database queries that would serve the needs of the user interface, then built the visual components around that.
+Compared to earlier courses, this project required more real-world planning, including handling missing data and creating a fallback for map visuals.

+Going forward, I will continue using an iterative approach: analyze the client's goals, prototype with simple functionality first, test frequently, and build out complexity only when the foundations are solid.

+What do computer scientists do, and why does it matter?
+Computer scientists solve real-world problems through structured logic and technology.
+In this project, I created a dashboard to help an organization like Grazioso Salvare visualize inspection data and monitor compliance.
+This can help them operate more efficiently, identify trends, and make data-driven decisions.
+My work contributes to this by turning raw data into an interactive tool that’s both useful and understandable, bridging the gap between technical data and non-technical users.